 Laminated steel Mora knives

 Laminated Mora knives offer a sturdy edge that is excellent for the woodsman that needs a more durable edge for a lot of cutting chores.
-These knives are tougher than the normal Carbon steel or Stainless steel knives because the types of steels are layered to provide the best of multiple worlds.
+These knives are tougher than the normal Carbon steel or Stainless steel knives because the types of steel are layered to provide the best of multiple worlds.

 Laminated steel is best to use when you use the knives intensively for woodworking projects.
 For hiking or camping, they are also a good fit when you are not going to be hiking in wet or humid climates.
-For most use cases however they offer little noticeable advantages.
+For most use cases however they offer few noticeable advantages.
 Asides from woodworking, you can go for the Carbon or the stainless options.

 Different use cases for the steel type

-My preference for steel types has drifted more towards the Carbon Steel knives over the years.
+My preference for steel types has drifted more towards Carbon Steel knives over the years.
 With a little maintenance, you can prevent a lot of problems that the steel comes with.
-When hiking and camping I carry a little olive oil with me, the same oil can be used for the care for your knives.
+When hiking and camping I carry a little olive oil with me, the same oil can be used for the care of your knives.